There are two views: one Abimelech was a person. The other Abimelech was a title, you chose which one is correct for you.

 Abimelech was a righteous king.

-Isaac resided as a foreigner in Philistine territory and around the city of Gerar for a long time and would have meet King Abimelech many times.
+Isaac resided as a foreigner in the Philistine territory and around the city of Gerar for a long time and would have had to meet King Abimelech many times.

 Abimelech in Hebrew means: Father of the King.

 The second view: Title